Hasan-Alsulaiman/CA-project/README.txt

                in this case the client uploads the id of requested user + his id + type = CERTREQ

 phase 3 - Authentication:
-     once the client connects to the server he is asked for his username and password, if he is registered he can continue as usual, otherwise he can register as new user.
+     once a client connects to the server he is asked for his username and password, if he is registered he can continue as usual, otherwise he can register as a new user. after successfully signing in, the client is prompted to pick an operation by entering the operation's name.

 hasan.alsulaimanaqa@agu.edu.tr